Beech Grove Primary School

 Reading

-In AS2, the children are encouraged to take control of their own reading choices.
+In AS2, the children are encouraged to make their own reading choices.
 They will be choosing their own books from the book corner and will bring them home.
-Most children will bring home chapter books which they may keep at home for as long as they are reading them.

 Spelling